 The hydrogen atom bears many fascinating aspects.
-In 2015, Friedmann and Hagen showed that a well-known formula for $\pi = 3.14159265...$ can be extracted from the col-Ref.
-142 our spectrum.
+In 2015, Friedmann and Hagen showed that a well-known formula for $\pi = 3.14159265...$ can be extracted from the colour spectrum.
 Quantum mechanics and colours are beautiful subjects indeed.

-If atoms contain orbiting electrons, the rotation of the Earth, via the Coriolis accelera-Ref.
-136 tion, should have an effect on their motion, and thus on the colour of atoms.
-This beautiful prediction is due to Mark Silverman; the effect is so small, however, that it has not yet been measured.
+If atoms contain orbiting electrons, the rotation of the Earth, via the Coriolis acceleration, should have an effect on their motion, and thus on the colour of atoms.
+This beautiful prediction is due to Mark Silverman; the effect is so small, however, that it has not vet been measured.

-Massive virtual particles are essential for vacuum polarization, for the limit in the number of the elements, for black-hole radiation and for Unruh radiation.
-Massive virtual particles also play a role in the strong interaction, where they hold the nucleons together in nuclei, and in weak nuclear interaction, where they explain why beta decay electrons makes a strange prediction: when an electron hits a sufficiently steep potential wall, the reflection coefficient is larger than unity.
+electrons makes a strange prediction: when an electron hits a sufficiently steep potential wall, the reflection coefficient is larger than unity.
 Such a wall will reflect more than is thrown at it.
 In addition, a large part of the wave function is transmitted through the wall.
 In 1935, after the discovery of the positron, Werner Heisenberg and Hans Euler explained the paradox.
 They found that the Dirac equation predicts that whenever an electric field exceeds the critical value of the vacuum will spontaneously generate electron-positron pairs, which are then separated by the field.
 As a result, the original field is reduced.
 This so-called vacuum polarization is the reason for the reflection coefficient greater than unity found by Klein.
 Indeed, steep potentials correspond to high electric fields.

-$E{\rm c} = \frac{m{\rm e}c^2}{e\lambda{\rm c}} = \frac{m{\rm e}^2c^3}{e\hbar} = 1.3 \,{\rm EV/m} \,,$ (110)
+$$E{\rm c} = \frac{m{\rm e}c^2}{e\lambda{-}} = \frac{m{\rm e}^2c^3}{e\hbar} = 1.3 \,{\rm EV/m}$$ , (110)